AlexSpaces/Alexspaces/README.md

 ## Current Projects

-Learing PHP off and on
+Learning PHP off and on
 Converting Scratch code to JS Then C for a friend